Legislator in Canada's ruling party blasts CNOOC bid for Nexen

-OTTAWA (Reuters) - A top legislator in Canada’s ruling Conservative Party on Tuesday made public his fierce opposition to a bid by China’s CNOOC Ltd for Nexen Inc, underlining the political challenges facing Ottawa as it studies the takeover.
+OTTAWA, Nov 6 (Reuters) - A top legislator in Canada’s ruling Conservative Party on Tuesday made public his fierce opposition to a bid by China’s CNOOC Ltd for Nexen Inc , underlining the political challenges facing Ottawa as it studies the takeover.

 The comments from James Bezan, chair of the House of Commons national defense committee, were among the harshest attacks any Conservative has launched on the landmark $15.1 billion bid.